Data Sources¶

-The horizontal resolution of the primary solar data source is a global 1° x 1° latitude/longitude grid while the meteorological data sources are ½° x ⅝° latitude/longitude grid.
-This current version no longer remaps the data to a common grid.
-Once the data is processed and archived, it is made available through POWER's Services Suite.
+The POWER Project provides data at the native sources resolution from the data providers; primary solar resolution is a global 1° x 1° latitude/longitude grid from CERES SYN1deg while the meteorological data sources are ½° x ⅝° latitude/longitude grid from GMAO MERRA-2.
+As the data becomes available from providers it is processed and made available through POWER's Services Suite.

 The energy flux parameters (e.g. Solar Irradiance, Thermal IR, and Cloud Properties) are derived from NASA's GEWEX SRB Release 4-Integrated Product (R4-IP) archive and NASA's CERES SYN1deg and FLASHFlux projects.
 The CERES Version 4A data is processed by the POWER Project team on a daily basis and appended to the daily time series to provide low latency products which are generally ready within about 4 days of near real time.